bom-d-van/harp/README.md

 A go application deploy tool (or an easy way to start a daemon or to run go programs on remote servers).

+Note: even though harp is designed to be a local tool.
+You can use it in your build server and include harp as part of your build script.

 ## What harp does

 Harp simply builds your application and upload it to your server.
 It brings you a complete solution for deploying common applications.
 It syncs, restarts, kills, and deploys your applications.